renbytes/arla/README.md

-# Agent Concurrent
+# Agent Persist

-**A lightweight, decoupled library for concurrent and parallel execution of agent-based simulation systems.**
+**A robust, type-safe library for persisting and restoring agent-based simulation states.**

-`agent-concurrent` provides a simple and effective way to manage the execution flow of systems within a simulation.
-It offers both serial and asynchronous runners, allowing developers to choose the best execution strategy for their needs—whether for debugging, strict sequential logic, or high-performance parallel processing.
+`agent-persist` provides the critical infrastructure for saving and loading the complete state of a simulation.
+By leveraging Pydantic for data validation and serialization, it ensures that saved data is structured, correct, and can be reliably restored for analysis, debugging, or resuming a simulation.

 ---

 ### Key Features

-- **Decoupled Design:** Uses Python's `Protocol` to define the expected system interface, meaning it has no direct dependency on `agent-core` or `agent-engine`.
-It can run any list of objects that have an `async def update()` method.
+- **Robust Data Validation:** Built on `pydantic`, ensuring that all saved and loaded data conforms to a strict, well-defined schema.
+This prevents data corruption and runtime errors.
-- **Asynchronous Execution:** The `AsyncSystemRunner` leverages Python's `asyncio` library to run all system updates concurrently, significantly speeding up simulations where systems are independent.
+- **Clear Schema:** Defines a clear, hierarchical data model (`SimulationSnapshot`, `AgentSnapshot`, `ComponentSnapshot`) that is self-documenting and easy to understand.
-- **Serial Execution:** The `SerialSystemRunner` executes systems one by one in a defined order, which is ideal for debugging or when a strict order of operations is required.
+- **Extensible Store Interface:** Provides an abstract `StateStore` base class, making it easy to implement new storage backends (e.g., a database, cloud storage) in the future.
-- **Robust Error Handling:** Both runners are designed to gracefully handle exceptions within a system, logging the error without crashing the entire simulation loop.
+- **File-Based Implementation:** Includes a ready-to-use `FileStateStore` that handles saving snapshots to and loading from local JSON files.

 ---